 Escape route A continuous unobstructed route from any occupied space in a building to a final exit to enable occupants to reach a safe place, and shall comprise one or more of the following: open paths and safe paths.

-Doors are not obstructions in an escape route provided they comply with C/AS1-C/AS7 and D1/AS1.
+Note that doors in an escape route are not considered to be obstructions provided they comply with this Acceptable Solution and D1/AS1.